Caning in Malaysia

-Caning is used as a form of corporal punishment in Malaysia.
+Caning, also referred to as whipping in traditional British legislative terminology, is used as a form of corporal punishment in Malaysia.
 It can be divided into at least four contexts: judicial/prison, school, domestic, and sharia/syariah.
 Of these, the first is largely a legacy of British colonial rule in the territories that are now part of Malaysia, particularly Malaya.

 Judicial caning, the most severe of the four forms of corporal punishment in Malaysia, can be ordered as part of a criminal sentence imposed by civil courts on male convicts.
 Always ordered in addition to a prison sentence for adult offenders, it is inflicted with a long and thick rattan cane on the prisoner's bare buttocks in an enclosed area in the prison.
 Convicts who were not sentenced to caning earlier in a court of law may also be punished by caning in the same way if they commit aggravated offences while serving time in prison.

 In schools, students may be caned with a light rattan cane on the buttocks over clothing or the palm of the hand for serious misconduct.
 Although legally only boys can be caned, the caning of girls is common in Malaysia.
 In the domestic setting, it is legally and culturally acceptable for parents to punish their children with a light rattan cane for misbehaviour.
 Sharia courts can sentence Muslim men and women (including Muslim foreigners) to caning for committing certain offences.
 This form of caning is much less severe compared to judicial caning and it is designed to humiliate the offender rather than to inflict physical pain.

 Malaysia has been criticised by human rights groups for its use of judicial caning, which Amnesty International claims "subjects thousands of people each year to systematic torture and ill-treatment, leaving them with permanent physical and psychological scars".

 Judicial caning

 History

 Caning, as a form of legally sanctioned corporal punishment for convicted criminals, was first introduced by the British Empire in the 19th century.
 It was formally codified under the Straits Settlements Penal Code Ordinance IV in 1871.

 In that era, offences punishable by caning were similar to those punishable by birching or flogging (with the cat o' nine tails) in England and Wales.
 They included robbery, aggravated forms of theft, burglary, assault with the intention of sexual abuse, a second or subsequent conviction of rape, a second or subsequent offence relating to prostitution, and living on or trading in prostitution.
+In 1953, the Criminal Justice Act 1953 was passed to abolish the use of cat o' nine tails in Malaya, and mandated that the sentence of whipping can only be carried out by rattan.

 The practice of judicial caning was retained as a form of legal penalty after the Federation of Malaya declared independence from Britain in 1957.
 It is largely a legacy of British colonial rule and has nothing to do with "Islamic justice" even though the majority of the Malaysian population are Muslims.